m50d/m50d.github.com/_posts/2015-11-16-my-five-years.md

 and perfect, instant IDE integration.

 I'd say a similar thing about ScalaTest.
-If you find Cucumber-like frameworks useful, then ScalaTest is a great implementation.
+If you find Cucumber-like frameworks useful, then ScalaTest is a great one.
 But if you don't like that kind of framework, it's fine to keep using JUnit.

 ## You don't need to learn, you don't need a book